Earwax: Facts, Functions, and Health Problems

 - delay potentially effective treatments for a health problem

-Some More Interesting Earwax Facts
+Some More Interesting Facts About Earwax

 - The long wax plugs in whale ears show dark and light layers that correspond to different feeding seasons.
 They've been used to indicate the age of dead whales.

 - Analyzing the earwax of a dead blue whale can indicate what pollutants it was exposed to during its lifetime and determine when the production of certain hormones peaked in its body.

 - Earwax was sometimes added to the paints used to illustrate medieval manuscripts.